sawdust-and-diamonds/scrollbar.kak/README.md

 gcc kak-scrollbar.c -o kak-calc-scrollbar
 ```

+Then, put the new file in a location in your PATH--`~/.local/bin` is recommended.

-Or have `plug` do it for you--add the following to your kakrc:
+Or you could just have `plug` do it for you--add the following to your kakrc (again, please pay attention to where you output the file):

 ```
 plug "kak-lsp/scrollbar.kak" do %{
-    gcc kak-scrollbar.c -o kak-calc-scrollbar
+    gcc kak-scrollbar.c -o ~/.local/bin/kak-calc-scrollbar
 }
 ```